ErikDahlinghaus/openstack-chef-repo/README.md

 #chef exec rake compute1:install
 ```

+> **NOTE**: After chef runs successfully, the instances can be accessed via SSH with username `corista` and private key `.chef/openstack_cluster.pem`.

-# Manual configuration steps
+# Manual Configuration Steps
 Perform these steps on the `controller` node after the install is complete.
 This will configure the openstack cluster for use using the openstack API through the `openstack` CLI.

-## Projects, groups, roles, and users
+## Projects, Groups, Roles, and Users
 First we create our default project where we will spawn most of our instances.
 Then we create a `developers` group which we will add regular users to.
 We create a role `developer` which can be assigned to things in the future.
 We associate the `developers` group with the `developer` and `admin` roles and the `corista` project.
 Now any user added to the `developers` group will become an admin on the `corista` project.
+Follow the steps below in order from the `controller` node.

 ```sh
 sudo -s